packetlost/faucets/README.md

 Blockstrap Faucets
 ==================

+This is the source code powering the [Blockstrap Faucets](http://faucets.blockstrap.com).

 Need to create a config.ini file and host it at the root (parent of htdocs).

 It should look something like this: